garrettmflynn/esconform/README.md

  It allows you to transform the **keys** of an object, then uses `setters` to ensure that updated **values** to the output object are transformed.
 Both transformation functions can use an external **specification** to determine the validity of the transformation.

  All values besides **null** and **undefined** are transformed to their corresponding JavaScript Objects (e.g. this 'string' will be transformed into a new String('string')).

+ > **Note:** Users have to manually specify that spec values should be returned if actual values are undefined.
+You can also set `mirror: true`.

  ### Usage